 It can therefore be a smart move to visit these locations when the migration is not in town and visitor traffic is correspondingly low.

-Generally speaking the weather in Serengeti is wonderful, but if you wish to travel in March, April or the first half of May then you will probably need to put up with some significant adverse weather conditions.
+Generally speaking the weather in Serengeti national park is wonderful, but if you wish to travel in March, April or the first half of May then you will probably need to put up with some significant adverse weather conditions.
 The whole period November to February can also experience seriously adverse weather, although this would be quite exceptional.